analogjs/analog/apps/docs-app/docs/features/routing/overview.md

 ## Defining Routes

-Routes are defined using folders and files in the `src/app/routes` folder.
+Routes are defined using folders and files in the `src/app/pages` folder.
+Only files ending with `.page.ts` are collected and used to build the set of routes.

 > Route components **must** be defined as the default export.